docopt/docopts/docs/pre_built_binaries.md

 ## Release binaries

 This section is for developper.
-In order to release binaries you will need some granted access to github, and to more tools.
+In order to release binaries you will need some granted access to github.

+You will also need some more developper tools.

 Most of the tools require a working [Go developper environment](https://golang.org/doc/code.html#Organization).
-Which should be not too complicated to setup.
+Which should not be too complicated to setup.

-You will also need some more developper tools.

 Go for it: